TaylorHokanson/Neopixel-Captive-Portal/README.md

 - 500–1000 µF/>6.3V Cap between power and ground

 1. Install Micropython via Thonny
+2. Use Thonny package manager to install Micropython-Phew
-2. Drop neopixel.py in the root folder
+2. Drop neopixel.py and main.py in the root folder